tjungbauer/helm-charts/charts/rhacs-setup/README.md

       # you can disable it here (not recommended).
 By default, the scanner is enabled.
       # If you do so, all the settings in this section will have no effect.
       enabled: true

-      # -- If the Scanner is running on the Central node, the SecuredCluster will not configure a 2nd Scanner.
-      # @default -- false
-      is_central: false

       # Expose the monitoring endpoint.
 A new service, "monitoring", with port 9090,
       # will be created as well as a network policy allowing inbound connections to